-Patients are febrile, with an elevated neutrophil count, and have painful and tender, dark-red plaques or papules, most often on the face, neck, and upper extremities, especially the dorsum of hands.
+Patients are febrile, with an elevated neutrophil count, and have painful, tender, and edematous dark-red plaques or papules, most often on the face, neck, and upper extremities, especially the dorsum of hands.
 Oral lesions can also occur.
-Rarely, bullous and pustular lesions are present.
 The lesions often develop in crops and may appear annular.
 Each crop is usually preceded by fever and persists for days to weeks.
+Rarely, bullous and pustular lesions are present as well.

-Acute febrile neutrophilic dermatosis resulting from a hematologic cancer can cause a subcutaneous form, typically with 2- to 3-cm erythematous nodules, commonly involving the extremities.
+Less common variants include a bullous form that can ulcerate and resemble pyoderma gangrenosum and a subcutaneous form involving the subcutaneous fat that typically has 2- to 3-cm erythematous nodules, commonly affecting the extremities.
 When on the lower extremities, this form can resemble erythema nodosum.

 Extracutaneous manifestations are rare and can involve the eyes (eg, conjunctivitis, episcleritis, iridocyclitis), joints (eg, arthralgia, myalgia, arthritis), and internal organs (eg, neutrophilic alveolitis; sterile osteomyelitis; psychiatric or neurologic changes; transient kidney, liver, and pancreatic insufficiency).

-Treatment involves systemic corticosteroids, chiefly prednisone 0.5 to 1.5 mg/kg po once/day tapered over 3 wk.
-Colchicine 0.5 mg po tid or potassium iodide 300 mg po tid are alternative treatments.
+Treatment of acute febrile neutrophilic dermatosis involves systemic corticosteroids, chiefly prednisone 0.5 to 1.5 mg/kg orally once a day tapered over 3 weeks.
+Colchicine 0.5 mg orally 3 times a day or potassium iodide 300 mg orally 3 times a day are alternative treatments.
 Antipyretics are also recommended.

-In difficult cases, dapsone 100 to 200 mg po once/day, indomethacin 150 mg po once/day for 1 wk and 100 mg po once/day for 2 additional wk, clofazimine (eg, 200 mg po once/day for 4 wk then 100 mg/day for 4 wk), or cyclosporine (eg, 2 to 4 mg/kg po bid) can be given.
+In difficult cases, dapsone 100 to 200 mg orally once a day, indomethacin 150 mg orally once a day for 1 week and 100 mg orally once a day for 2 additional weeks, clofazimine (eg, 200 mg orally once a day for 4 weeks then 100 mg/day for 4 weeks), or cyclosporine (eg, 2 to 4 mg/kg orally 2 times a day) can be given.
 Other treatments used for refractory disease include infliximab, etanercept, thalidomide, minocycline, and mycophenolate mofetil.

 For localized involvement, intralesional corticosteroids (eg, triamcinolone acetonide) may help.